ScoLib/laravel-action-log/README.md

 $ composer require scolib/laravel-action-log
 ```

+Laravel 5.5 uses Package Auto-Discovery, so doesn't require you to manually add the ServiceProvider.

+### Laravel 5.5.*

-After updating composer, add the ServiceProvider to the `providers` array in `config/app.php`
+If you don't use auto-discovery, add the ServiceProvider to the `providers` array in `config/app.php`

 ```php
 \Sco\ActionLog\LaravelServiceProvider::class,